mesch13/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat/README.md

 	You can also change the unit of measure used by the Temperature sensor from Farenheit (F) to Celsius (C) since the FEZ HAT measueres temperature in Celsius.

-16. Next, add the following code to the **Timer_Tick** method to poll the data from the temperature sensor and send it to Azure.
+16. Next, add the following code to the **Timer_Tick** method to poll the data from the light sensor and send it to Azure.

 	````C#
 	// Light Sensor